Frédéric Niemeyer

-Frédéric Niemeyer (born April 24, 1976) is a Canadian retired, professional tennis player and current tennis coach at Tennis Canada.
+Frédéric Niemeyer (born April 24, 1976) is a Canadian retired, professional tennis player and was tennis coach at Tennis Canada for 10 years and he is now a freelance Tennis Consultant and Coach.

 Career

 Niemeyer reached a career-high ATP singles ranking of World No. 134 achieved on 22 March 2004.
 He also reached a career-high ATP doubles ranking of World No. 142, achieved on 5 August 2002.

-In his only Grand Slam singles main draw appearance, Niemeyer reached the second round of the 2003 Wimbledon Championships by beating World No. 8 Felix Mantilla.
+In his only Grand Slam singles main draw appearance, Niemeyer reached the second round of the 2003 Wimbledon Championships by beating World No. 8 Félix Mantilla.
 He also reached the Wimbledon doubles second round on two occasions, in 2005 partnering Glenn Weiner, and again the following year with Tuomas Ketola.

 Niemeyer took over as Canada's top-ranked singles player in the ATP rankings on 7 January 2002, when he surpassed both Sébastien Lareau and Daniel Nestor and remained Canada no. 1 until 6 January 2003.
 He had multiple stints as Canada's number one over the next three years alternating with Simon Larose and Frank Dancevic until 30 January 2006 when he was permanently displaced by Dancevic.
 He was named Canada's tennis Player of the Year for 2002.

 Niemeyer played college tennis at Middle Tennessee State University.
 He lost in the finals to Michael Russell at the Rolex National Intercollegiate Indoor Championships.